G-EDM/G-EDM-v1-deprecated/README.md

 Finally the G-RBL beta release is available!
 Check it out now.

+# Currently windows user may have some troubles with compiling.
+We are working on it!

 Added some parts to build a cheaper version:
     [>>> Entry level G-EDM <<<](https://github.com/G-EDM/G-EDM/tree/main/3D-files/G-EDM-Tower/printed-parts/work-in-progress/entry-level-gedm)